kragen/derctuo/spark-gap-logic.md

 of constructing digital processes that evolve in time rather than merely remaining stable, by coupling two or more bit-storage devices.
-And in particular we want to be sure we can achieve chaos or instability, known in the world of digital logic as "fanout" or "amplification".
+And in particular we want to be sure we can achieve chaos or instability, known in the world of digital logic as “fanout” or “amplification”.
 The example of the Marx generator shows that this is definitely achievable.

 One easy way to achieve amplification, though stepping outside the